swapnilyavalkar/ssl-cert-monitoring/README.md

     - Search for "Task Scheduler" in the Windows Start menu and open it.
     - Create a New Task:
     - Click on "Create Task..." from the right-hand Actions pane.
-    - Name: Give the task a meaningful name, e.g., "Tableau SSL Certificate Monitoring."
+    - Name: Give the task a meaningful name, e.g., "SSL Certificate Monitoring."
     - Security Options: Choose "Run whether user is logged on or not" and check "Run with highest privileges.
     - Triggers Tab: Click "New..." to create a new trigger.
     - Begin the task: Choose "On a schedule."